07AJAYBHATKAR/Weather-Prediction/README.md

 MATPLOTLIB:-

 Matplotlib is an amazing visualization library in Python for 2D plots of arrays.
 Matplotlib consists of several plots like line, bar, scatter, histogram etc.

 SEABORN:-

 Seaborn is an amazing visualization library for statistical graphics plotting in Python.
 It provides beautiful default styles and color palettes to make statistical plots more attractive.

 5.Finding values of outliers(IQR method)

-Checking for the presence of outliers in numeric cols

-Outlier is an observation that appears far away and diverges from an overall pattern in a sample.
+Checking for the presence of outliers in numeric cols Outlier is an observation that appears far away and diverges from an overall pattern in a sample.

 Outliers in input data can skew and mislead the training process of machine learning algorithms resulting in longer training times, less accurate models and ultimately poorer results.

 6.Dealing this problem with Seven machine learning models.(Classification)

-1.LogisticRegression

-2.KNeighbors
+  a.LogisticRegression

+  b.KNeighbors

-3.SVC(Support Vector Classification)
+  c.SVC(Support Vector Classification)

-4.Gaussian Naive Bayes (GaussianNB)
+  d.Gaussian Naive Bayes (GaussianNB)

-5.RandomForest
+  e.RandomForest

-6.SGD(stochastic gradient descent)
+  f.SGD(stochastic gradient descent)

-7.Gradient Boosting
+  g.Gradient Boosting

-8.We have predicted the Weather using Seven different ML model algorithms.
+7.We have predicted the Weather using Seven different ML model algorithms.

 The percentage of:-